OmniNWM: Omniscient Driving Navigation World Models: Experiments

 \subsection{Experimental Setup}

-We train our model on the NuScenes~\cite{caesar2020nuscenes} and NuScenes-Occupancy~\cite{wang2023openoccupancy} datasets.
-Our Panoramic Diffusion Transformer (PDiT) comprises 11.22B parameters, including an 11B Diffusion Transformer backbone consistent with prior works~\cite{zheng2024opensora,flux2024} and 0.22B new parameters for cross-view attention layers.
+Our model is trained on nuScenes~\cite{caesar2020nuscenes} and nuScenes-Occupancy~\cite{wang2023openoccupancy} datasets.
 Training is conducted on 48 NVIDIA A800 GPUs with a batch size of 48.
-We employ the AdamW optimizer~\cite{loshchilov2017decoupled} with a learning rate of 1e-4.
-Further details regarding training objectives, data processing, experimental implementations of the occupancy generation module, and the OmniNWM-VLA are provided in the supplementary.
+We employ the AdamW optimizer~\cite{loshchilov2017decoupled} with a learning rate of $1\times10^{-4}$ and weight decay of 0.01.
+To ensure stable convergence, we adopt a progressive three-stage training protocol: (1) Single-view Control.
+The model is first trained on single-view sequences (17 frames, $224\times400$ resolution) for 10k iterations.
+(2) Multi-view Joint Generation.
+We extend training to joint 6-view panoramic generation for 3k iterations.
+(3) Variable-length Fine-tuning.
+We introduce variable sequence lengths (17 or 33 frames) and resolutions (up to $448\times800$) for a final 3k iterations to enhance adaptability.
+Additional details are provided in the supplementary.\looseness=-1